shakfu/xtgen/research/pd-file-format.md

 `#X obj 40 44 vu 15 120 empty empty -1 -8 0 8 -66577 -1 1 0;`

-Remarks:
+Notes:

-We looked inside the source code but still couldn't see the purpose of the final value.
+- We looked inside the source code but still couldn't see the purpose of the final value.

+\newpage

 ### cnv